Sunday, January 15, 2017

 The mountain top will be a perfect spot for lunch.
 As I park the motorcycle, they come down the hill like a mad army catching us off guard.
 Ten, twenty, maybe more, some followers but others fierce leaders.

-"Denise, carry Keith, and start moving back towards the motorcycle," I say as calmly as I can.
+"Denise, carry Keith, and start moving back towards the motorcycle," I say calmly.
 "Do not run, and walk slowly."
 I pick up a stick that is now above my head.
 My stick will be no match for them, but I hope to deter them some if they attack.
 Their large teeth are visible.
 Their powerful barking is only getting louder as they come towards us, some jumping in the air, clearly agitated.
 This army is a group of wild baboons that own this mountain.
 Baboons can easily tear an animal apart with those big teeth.
 Our retreat convinces them that we do not want a confrontation and they begin to settle down.
 Nevertheless, we get on the motorcycle and speed away towards the Gaborone Dam where peaceful birds abound.

 I'm settling into my job and assuming the duties of a Game Warden, Administration with more confidence.
 There is about fifteen administrative staff who support the Department in accounting, procurement, personnel, mails and files, and warehouse operations.
 Lucas Seguco is responsible for the warehouse operations and I immediately liked him.
 "Hi Bobby, we need to deliver supplies to the Game Scouts living in the bush.
 They depend upon us."
 No one, except my mom, ever called me Bobby.
 Lucas is a hard-working employee and will be invaluable as we wander some lonely tracks into the wild bush of Botswana.